Slow query log¶

 This allows flexible setup logging behavior.

-For example, if you set the value to 100, then one percent of sessions/queries
+For example, if you set the value to 100, then 1 query for every 100 queries of sessions/queries

 Expected output